kaltenburger/NetworkPredictionICWSM2021/data/README.md

 See each subfolder with instructions for obtaining data.
-All relative filepaths in the /code/ file will need to be updated depending on where the datasets are saved in the repo.
+All relative filepaths in the /code/ folder will need to be updated depending on where the datasets are saved in the repo.